 As at 28 February 2023, IGC’s portfolio comprised 33 holdings, which is an increase of one over the previous 12 months.

 Gaurav says that portfolio sales and purchases have largely been the result of rebalancing the portfolio – taking profits and trimming strongly performing positions and rotating the proceeds into better opportunities.
 One new position has been added – Ashok Leyland – and they have also exited Divi’s Laboratories, an IGC holding for over 10 years (see below for a discussion of both).

-The key sectoral changes include a significant increase in the allocation to financials – 3.6 percentage points – which Gaurav says reflects the strong relative performance of the banking sector and industrials – 6.3 percentage points – which have also performed well.
-Otherwise, all other sectors have seen a decline of up between 0.9 and two percentage points.
+The key sectoral changes include a significant increase in the allocation to financials – 3.6 percentage points – reflecting the strong relative performance of the banking sector and industrials – 6.3 percentage points – which have also performed well.
+Otherwise, all other sectors have seen a decline of between 0.9 and two percentage points.